-Kalavasos is a quaint, authentic and wonderfully secluded village.
-It is beautifully unspoilt, offering a representation of genuine Cyprus.
+Kalavasos is quaint, authentic and wonderfully secluded.
+Beautifully unspoilt, the village offers visitors a delightful representation of traditional Cyprus.

 Kalavasos is an ideal location for those wanting a simple, relaxing holiday in scenic, peaceful surroundings.

 Town square: the historic town square is usually bustling with friendly locals.
 There is a cafe (kafenion) where you can enjoy authentic local coffee's.

 Church: the central church of the village, which is dedicated to Panagia Theotokos, is located in the centre of the village amongst the traditional houses; enhancing the village's character.
 It dates back exactly 100 years and displays beautiful Byzantine icons and wooden carved iconostasis.

 The Kalavasos archaeological tent: Visit the 'Tenta' to admire the interesting archaeological ruins that have been excavated from the village over time; ruins dating back to the Neolithic period.

 The Kalavasos mines: Are located 6 kms north-west of the village.
 They are no longer operating however they are still an impressive site and have large amounts of historical importance.

 The Kalavasos dam: The impressive dam was built in 1985 and is constructed on a seasonal river some 30 kms northeast of Limassol just above the village.
 The dam embankment has a maximum height of 58 metres and a crest length of approximately 700 metres.